fall inside a hole

 Smooth rails (1959-1974)

 The earliest design of straight rail dates back to the very beginning of Plastic Rail and is completely smooth with no tread or roughness to the rails and no country of manufacture markings.
-There are some circular molding marks on the "bottom" of these rails.
+There are circular molding marks on the "bottom" of these rails from where ejection pins in he molding machine push the rails out of the metal tooling after they have been filled with plastic and cooled.
 These rails were in use throughout the 1960s.
 They measure around 213mm long and are rougher moldings than later rails with obvious molding lines along the sides of rails.
 The plastic mix is harder (or has hardened over time) and most examples seem to have shrunk or expanded unevenly over time.
 Rails do not always fit together well or evenly.
 These completely unmarked rails were used in sets at least as late as 1968, as two are used in the 1968 Hikarigo No.1 Set.

 One later variation of the smooth curve rail has small mirrored numbers marked near the inboard connector.
 The marks appear mirrored in the rail but would have looked correct on the mold itself.
 The different numbers allow rails that fail quality control to be traced back to a specific "slot" in a larger mold that can make multiple rails at one time.
 Many Plarail pieces contain molding marks like these.